Recursive CTE SQL: Hierarchies, Date Series, and Graph...

 Find All Nodes Reachable from a Source

--- Find all nodes reachable from node 'A'
+-- Find all employees reachable from manager 1 (graph walk)

 WITH RECURSIVE reachable AS (